Belmond Castello di Casole

 Belmond Castello di Casole manages to offer a combination of luxury and yet charmingly rustic comfort within the restored Castello and original buildings of the hamlet.
 The 39 suites and townhouses are all different.
 The Limonaia Suites and Oliveta Suites are more contemporary in design and the Castello suites, Casa del Prete and Tinaia suites are decorated with a more rustic feel incorporating the beams and stone walls of the ancient hamlet.

 The 16 main suites located in the Castello are beautifully appointed with antique touches that reflect the heart and soul of the ancient Castello which is also mirrored in the luxurious two bedroom townhouses.
-Most suites have stunning views of the Tuscan countryside, and all have complete access to the estate’s services and amenities, including the Essere luxury spa, pools and fitness center, and casual and fine dining options.
+Most suites have stunning views of the Tuscan countryside, and all have complete access to the estate’s services and amenities, including the Essere luxury spa, pools and fitness centre, and casual and fine dining options.

 Belmond Castello di Casole offers a choice of dining; you can either sample delicious Tuscan specialties with a twist inspired by Daniele Sera’s brilliant interpretation of whatever is in season at Ristorante Tosca or enjoy the combination of Tuscan delicacies with Venetian dishes at Cip's Club by Belmond Hotel Cipriani.

 Belmond Castello di Casole features 39 luxurious hotel suites in a variety of styles and sizes to accommodate different preferences.
-The suites have been restored using artifacts and materials found on the estate giving them an authentic feel with their wood-beamed ceilings, stone walls and hand-plastered finishes.
-All bathrooms include personalized amenities diffusing local Tuscan scents, heated towel racks, separate double showerheads and Italian design freestanding bathtubs.
+The suites have been restored using artefacts and materials found on the estate giving them an authentic feel with their wood-beamed ceilings, stone walls and hand-plastered finishes.
+All bathrooms include personalised amenities diffusing local Tuscan scents, heated towel racks, separate double showerheads and Italian design freestanding bathtubs.